 When a business discovers that personal data has been breached, i.e. leaked, damaged, or illegally accessed, they must immediately notify the competent authority.
 If the breach would cause serious harm, they must notify the affected individual immediately.

 A business should always assess the impact of processing personal data, including the purpose for which it is being processed.
 If personal data is no longer needed, data collection should be stopped immediately.

 11 steps to PDPL compliance

-Here is an 11-step checklist for complying with Saudi Arabia Personal Data Protection Law (PDPL):
+Here is an 11-step checklist to comply with PDPL Saudi Arabia.

 - Do not collect personal data without a legal purpose, and do not mislead users.

 - Collect minimum personal data necessary for the primary purpose.